cdoremus/deno-blog/posts/Using_Preact_Signals_with_Fresh.2022-11-01.md

 ```ts
   const todoCount = computed(() => todos.value.length);
 ```
-When `todos.value` changes, the callback function gets re-run and the `todoCount` gets updated with the new count.
+When `todos.value` changes, the callback function gets re-run and `todoCount` gets updated with the new count.

 ## Local state with Signals